-Guided tour of Machu Picchu with a guide, before taking the train to Ollantaytambo and Cusco.
+Guided tour of Machu Picchu, returning by train to Ollantaytambo and onward to Cusco.

 Today we visit Machu Picchu, the site that was lost to the jungle but rediscovered in 1911 by the Yale academic, Hiram Bingham.
 Declared a UNESCO world heritage site in 1983, Machu Picchu exceeds all expectations.
 Perched high on an inaccessible hilltop the citadel is protected by huge cliffs and the raging Urubamba River.
 The bus transfer up to the site takes around 20 minutes and saves us from the relentlessly steep climb.
 A local guide will give us an interpretive tour of Machu Picchu and we will have ample time to soak up the mystical atmosphere of this incredible site.
 After the tour of the main buildings and structures with our expert guide, we can walk to the Inca Bridge, discover hidden corners of the ruins, or just soak up the atmosphere of one of the most famous places on earth.
-We return back down to Aguas Calientes in time to catch an afternoon train back to Ollantaytambo and transferring back to Cusco.
-We check into our hotel and have time to enjoy the evening in the city.
+We return back down to Aguas Calientes in time to catch an afternoon train back to Cusco.
+We check into our hotel and have time to enjoy a final evening in the city.